deelilah/sql-data-warehouse/README.md

 🙌 Acknowledgements

-This project was guided by Data with Baraa
+This project was guided by Data with Baraa.

 An excellent resource for learning data engineering and warehousing concepts step by step.